Trader Michael Steinhardt: The Influence of the Criminal Underworld on Financial Success

-Michael's father was a well-known figure in the criminal world and had connections with such gang leaders as Meyer Lansky and Jim Aiello Three Fingers.
+Michael's father was a well-known figure in the criminal world and had connections with such gang leaders as Meyer Lansky and Jim Aiello Three-Fingered.
 His line of work involved buying stolen gold and precious metals, then selling them and speculating on them.
 Naturally, the money couldn't flow like water forever without consequences, so my father was caught and sentenced to two terms in one of the most severe prisons in the United States.

 Getting to Know the Stock Exchange.
 Career